(A) Universal

 (2) A small

-quantity handler of universal waste may conduct
+quantity handler of universal waste may conduct the following activities as

-individual battery cell is not breached and remains intact and closed (except
+long as the casing of each individual battery cell is not breached and remains

-that cells may be opened to remove electrolyte but shall be immediately closed
+intact and closed (except that cells may be opened to remove electrolyte but

-after removal):
+shall be immediately closed after removal):

-(a) Sorting batteries by
+(a) Sorting batteries by type;

-Mixing battery types in one container
+(b) Mixing battery types in one

-(d) Regenerating used batteries
+(d) Regenerating used batteries;

 (e) Disassembling batteries or battery packs